JessieMobileDev/Android_Backbase_LocationsSearch/README.md

 - **Saved list for reuse:** Parsing the cities.json list takes about 2 seconds, very long for a user to keep seeing over and over.
 For that matter, I decided to save the list in the instance state bundle so that it could be reused again without the need of getting parsed again.

 ### Challenges:
 - **Saving other info:** Unfortunatelly I could not get to save information to display again when orientation changed.
 Information such as: search text and location on map.
 I tried a couple of approaches, and I noticed I spent a lot of time on that one thing.
-Decided that I could come back on a later time to polish it.
+Decided that I could come back at a later time to polish it.

+### Final thoughts:
+This was a great refresher for me.
+There were things that I used a lot in the past but not so much lately, and I got to research again and understand how things work again.
+I'm grateful to have had this opportunity.